msawczyn/EFDesigner/README.md

    - Added output directory overrides to classes and enums
    - On save, tool can optionally install EF NuGet packages for the EF type and version specified in the model.
    - Added ability to add/edit enum values via code
-   - Added ability to update or add model classes and enums by dragging files from solution explorer
+   - Context menu action to expand and collapse selected classes and enums

 **1.1.0**